mariaclaudia/EDA_BRFSS/README.md

 I wuold like to investigate how short sleep duration varies by social/demographic factors by (sex, age, race/ethnicity, education level, income, employment status) and if risk factors (BMI, smokers, Physical activity) are more common among adults who sleep <7 hours compared to those who sleep ≥7 hours and display and propose KPIs.

+As this is a large data set, along the way you’ll also learn the indispensable skills of data processing and subsetting.
 In order to do this I've downloaded the three datasets available (they are very huge, see below) and tried to figure out the structure and the useful data/variables.

-Data Pipeline:
+As these are large data set, it's necessary to manage data processing and subsetting operations.

+Data Pipeline - Ipython notebook:

  - [Data Preparation](1_BRFSS_DataPreparation.ipynb)